Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Make sure to keep this on you because it is also used to pay for things, as a quick scan at different areas will track your purchases inside the spa to then be totalled at the end.
 Once done, you will be directed to another desk where you can pick up your towel and loungewear for inside the onsen.

 Unlike smaller onsens, the locker room is on the first floor, therefore the loungewear is there for full comfort in lounging around the spa facilities.
 For women, the loungewear comes in two different options: a dress and jacket, or a top and leggings.
-I opted for the dress and jacket as they seemed more comfortable.
-They also have three different sizes: Small, Medium, and Large.
+I often opt for the dress-and-jacket combo as it seems more comfortable.
+They also offer three different sizes: small, medium, and large.

 The Baths

 On the second floor of the building, you will find the onsens.
-Split between male and female sides, each area contains 6 different baths, each one with their own natural properties.
+Split between male and female sides, each area contains six different baths that have their own natural properties.

 1. Main Bath